 What is a Web Portal?

-A web portal, also known as internet portal, is an online platform that consolidates information from various sources into a cohesive user interface, providing users with relevant and personalized information, resources, and services.
+A web portal, also known as online portal or internet portal, is an online platform that consolidates information from various sources into a cohesive user interface, providing users with relevant and personalized information, resources, and services.
 Unlike standard websites, web portals are designed to offer a more tailored experience.

 Imagine a healthcare portal for a clinic.
 It's a real convenience for patients and doctors.
 Patients can book visits, check their health records, and even chat with doctors online.
 For doctors, it's a seamless way to manage patient info and appointments.
 Everything health-related is just a click away, simplifying the whole healthcare experience.